sporto/elm-example-app/readme.md

 ## TODO

-- Edit player name
 - Validation for player name
-  - Save player edit to server

 - Add perk to player
   - Save perk-player to server
 - Delete perk from player